mcchrish/ube-tsp/README.md

 # ube-tsp

-TypeSpec tools: TypeScript emitter with namespace structure and Ky HTTP client generator.
+TypeScript emitter with namespace structure and Ky HTTP client generator for TypeSpec.

 ## Packages